iamenearossi/paperwork/README.md

 # Paperwork

-A documentation project by Enea Rossi / Adoratorio© Studio</br>
+A documentation project by Enea Rossi / Adoratorio® Studio</br>
 Paperwork is a public archive of how we think, organize, and evolve as a studio.